seiiedali/E2E-test-Angular-app/README.md

-# E2E testing in SOC web application
+# Automated End-to-End (E2E) testing for a SOC web application

-## About the product
+## About the SOC product

-It's an Enterprise-level web application in cybersecurity domain (SOC) for managing and creating secure network
+It's an Enterprise-level web application in cybersecurity domain (SOC) for managing and creating secure network.

 ## About E2E testing

-The application uses angular, and to perform end-to-end tests, we're using protractor as the main tool which can be installed by npm package management.
+The application uses angular, and to perform end-to-end tests, we're using **Protractor** along with **Jasmin** testing frameworks as the main tool which can be installed by npm package management.
+The developed scenarios test cases uses **Selenium** to run into the targeted application.

-Full documentation from scratch to configure the system and run the tests are provided on this [documentation](https://docs.google.com/document/d/1HZfV6-9JdzKCQLOcx0-Pi1x1VYxOTxErEMxl1Y2GypM/edit?usp=sharing).
+Full documentation from scratch including configuring the system and runing the tests are provided on this [documentation](https://docs.google.com/document/d/1HZfV6-9JdzKCQLOcx0-Pi1x1VYxOTxErEMxl1Y2GypM/edit?usp=sharing).
 This will help you to install, run and have some optional features on protractor.

 ## Scenarios

 Test cases are based on the scenarios which are available on this [google doc](https://docs.google.com/document/d/1M8aOlbnnmYOD1yZoN0cHsL6YXJRb-RZ-SzfSXyzdtv8/edit?usp=sharing).
 Details about this scenarios format is provided in [`./scenarios/scenarios.md`](./scenarios/scenarios.md) file.